cochran-at-niche/cs101/2_DataStructures/1_TheBag/README.md

 language.
 Go is a high-level language with a lot of similarities to lower-level languages, especially C. This course will mostly be in C going forward, but it will be useful to compare/contrast the two languages as we progress through the course.
-So don't worry about understanding the entirety of the language now.
+Don't worry about understanding the entirety of the language now.
 Just try to figure out how to solve the problem at hand.
 [Go by Example](https://gobyexample.com/) is an excellent resource.

 ## Assignment

-Your task is to implement a "bag" abstract data type, which I have provided the skeleton for (`bag.go`).
+Your task is to implement a [bag](https://en.wikipedia.org/wiki/Set_(abstract_data_type)#Multiset) abstract data type, which I have provided the skeleton for (`bag.go`).
 The bag is a simple abstract data type with methods for adding items, removing items, and checking whether an item exists in the bag.
 In our case, the items are just integers.

 ### Prerequisites